AditAg/Algorithms/README.md

 # Algorithms
-Codes for standard algorithms in C/C++
+Codes for standard algorithms in C/C++ taught in Algorithms course at Departmennt of Computer Science and Engineering